pburlot/Toll_Parking_Library/README.md

 ### /Parkings/{id} GET
 Display the detail of a parking. the parking id, the parking name, the parking policy and the details of each slots are displayed
+`id` is one of the id of a parking previously added

 ##### On a browser
 [http://localhost:8080/Parkings/0](http://localhost:8080/Parkings/0)